tuxskar/apertium-code-challenge/README.rst

 Now train the tagger in a supervised manner from the corpus you just tagged.
 - - -
-Once I have the earlier steps done, I'm able to tag supervisedly the corpus I tagged and disambeguated manually with the following instructions:
+Once I have the earlier s
+teps done, I'm able to tag supervisedly the corpus I tagged and disambeguated manually with the following instructions:

     $> cd es-tagger-data

     $> apertium-trigrams-langmodel -t -i history.txt > spanish.lm

     $> apertium-tagger-gen-crp-file history.txt ../es-en.automorf.bin > lang.crp

     $> apertium-tagger-gen-dic-file ../apertium-en-es.es.dix ../es-en.automorf.bin ../apertium-en-es.es.tsx > lang.dic

     $> apertium-xtract-regex-trules ../apertium-en-es.es-en.t1x > regexp-trules.txt

 Now we should scape the '#' characters, otherwise we will have the a 'lcre_missing )' error

     $> cp ../../apertium-tagger-training-tools/example/translation-script-es-ca-batch-mode.sh .

     $> mv translation-script-es-ca-batch.sh translation-script-es-ca-batch-mode.sh

 Now we should edit the DATA and DIRECTION variables to get them as

     DATA=<path to en-es folder>

     DIRECTION=es-en

 As this language has no three-stage transfer we just have to leave the script.sh file as it is